 Start with one set of 10 and work up to 3 sets of 10.

-Always, always, always end your work out with a stretch!
+Always, always, always end your great workout for free at home with a stretch!
 As you work these muscles, they will begin to tighten, so stretching is an important step to preventing injuries.

 Be sure to stretch each of the muscle groups you’ve used in the workout for at least 20 seconds.